Overall goal is patient and staff satisfaction

 When participants look at how to motivate employees, they are introduced to Abraham Maslow’s hierarchy of needs to help them determine where their employees are coming from, she explains.

 "We all have the same basic needs, but some are at different levels," she adds.
 "To use an extreme example, if someone doesn’t have enough money to buy food, that — rather than the thrill of the job — will motivate that person.
 We’re looking at what motivates people and what creates job satisfaction — what needs to be in place before you even start talking about job satisfaction."

 In the conflict resolution segment, Glover says, participants are given scenarios based on situations that actually have occurred at the hospital and are asked to do a "force-field analysis."

-In a force-field analysis, she says, one looks at the forces that are opposing and acting as barriers in a given situation and at those that are inclined toward resolution.
+In a force-field analysis, she says, one looks at the forces that are opposing and acting as barriers in a given situation and at those that are acting toward resolution.

 "They decide which to pay attention to and which not to," Glover adds.
 "We get them to look at conflicts in terms of defining what the true problem is and working toward a solution rather than affixing blame."

 In another part of Building Bridges III, participants talk about organizational change and the role of the leader, she says.
 "We go over patient satisfaction reports, and we will be starting a staff satisfaction survey, which will be another indicator leaders can use."